Simple H-Bridge Motor Driver Circuit using MOSFET

 • SPDT switch

-Also, the high side MOSFETs are P-channel for simplicity.
+Also, the high-side MOSFETs are P-channel for simplicity.
 With the appropriate driving circuit (with bootstrapping), N-channel MOSFETs could also be used.

 The complete circuit diagram for this H-Bridge using MOSFETs is given below:

-Working Explanation
+Detailed Working Explanation

 1. The 555 Timer

 The timer is a simple 555 circuit that generates a duty cycle from around 10% to 90%.
 The frequency is set by R1, R2 and C2.
 High frequencies are preferred to reduce audible whining, but this also means that a more powerful gate driver is needed.
 The duty cycle is controlled by potentiometer R2.
-Learn more about using 555 timer in astable mode here.
+Learn more about using a 555 timer in astable mode here.

-This circuit can be replaced by any other PWM source like an Arduino.
+This circuit can be replaced by any other PWM source, like an Arduino.

 2. Gate Driver

 The gate driver is a standard two-channel TC4427, with 1.5A sink/source per channel.
 Here, both the channels have been paralleled for more driving current.
-Again, if the frequency is higher the gate driver needs to be more powerful.
+Again, if the frequency is higher, the gate driver needs to be more powerful.

 The SPDT switch is used to select the leg of the H-bridge which controls the direction.